Oakwood Arts City Studio

-This was just the beginning for City Studio.
-We have started an ongoing after-school club that focuses on urban design through workshops, field trips, and discussions with design professionals.
+City Studio doesn’t end after spring break!
+We have started an ongoing after-school club that focuses on design and three-dimensional environments through workshops, field trips, and discussions with design professionals.
 Through our meetings, students dive further into understanding the role of design in everyday life.